shahrajat/shahrajat.github.io/_posts/2016-09-08-amazing-time-at-amazon.md

 ---
 layout: post
 published: false
-title: 'The Amaz(ing|on) summer in Seattle'
-published: true
+title: Untitled
 ---

-Last summer was the longest time I have spent in a metro city in US.
+Last summer was the longest time I have spent in a metro city in US and it was my first internship at one of the Big 4.

+--- To be continued...